Efficient Continual Learning in Language Models via Thalamically Routed Cortical Columns: Introduction

-We evaluate \textsc{TRC}$^2$ in a task-sequential language-modeling setting over C4, WikiText-103, and GSM8K, and compare it against strong Transformer, Mamba, MoE, and DeepSeek baselines trained under the same pipeline.
-The results show two consistent trends.
-First, \textsc{TRC}$^2$ improves task-boundary modeling quality, especially on the later and more difficult parts of the stream.
-Second, it substantially reduces cumulative forgetting, with the clearest gains appearing in perplexity-based retention metrics.
-Ablations further show that these gains are not attributable to scale alone: removing thalamic or hippocampal components can improve some endpoint metrics, but weakens the overall retention profile.
+We evaluate \textsc{TRC}$^2$ in a task-sequential language modeling stream over C4, WikiText-103, and GSM8K against Transformer, Mamba, MoE, and DeepSeekMoE baselines trained under the same pipeline.
+Across this setting, \textsc{TRC}$^2$ improves task boundary modeling quality and substantially reduces cumulative forgetting.
+Ablations show that these gains are driven by the thalamic and hippocampal pathways rather than scale alone.

-Our contributions are as follows. \begin{itemize} \item We present \textsc{TRC}$^2$, a decoder-only architecture for continual language modeling that integrates thalamic modulation and hippocampal episodic memory into the backbone, making selective communication and online consolidation part of the forward computation. \item We develop a causal training and memory-update scheme in which hippocampal writes are retrospective, replay is sampled only from past stored chunks, and consolidation strength is adjusted online through a replay controller driven by measured forgetting. \item We provide a controlled empirical study against Transformer, Mamba, MoE, DeepSeek and other continual learning baselines under a shared task stream and optimization pipeline, together with ablations that isolate the contribution of thalamic routing and hippocampal memory to endpoint quality, retention, and efficiency. \end{itemize}
+Our contributions are as follows. \begin{itemize} \item We present \textsc{TRC}$^2$, a decoder-only architecture for continual language modeling that integrates thalamic modulation and hippocampal episodic memory into the backbone. \item We introduce a causal memory update and consolidation scheme with retrospective hippocampal writes, replay from past stored chunks only, and online replay control driven by measured forgetting. \item We provide a controlled empirical study against Transformer, Mamba, MoE, DeepSeekMoE, and other continual learning baselines under a shared task stream and optimization pipeline, together with ablations that isolate the role of thalamic routing and hippocampal memory in quality, retention, and efficiency. \end{itemize}

-The remainder of the paper presents the architecture, training protocol, and evaluation setup, then examines task-boundary quality, continual-retention behavior, and component-level ablations.